 Measurements of energy in terms of BTU (British Thermal Unit) rate and thermal comfort index (ASHARE Predicted Mean Vote/PMV) are important to develop smart HVAC system The goal of this project in collaboration with MIT, is to build a low-cost wireless Arduino-based multi-sensor module for smart HVAC control system.

 Successful candidates are expected to design a low-cost wireless Arduino multi-sensor module to calculate real-time Energy (BTU) and thermal comfort index (PMV) using InvenSense CMOS MEMS technology.

 Applicant's Learning Objectives:

 Develop basic understanding of open-source Arduino MCU

-Hands-on experience for making a prototype of a wireless micro energy sensor
+Hands-on experience for making a prototype of a micro energy/PMV sensor according to ASHARE standard

 Collaboration with the MEMS engineers and the MIT collaborator on this project